obonaventure/cnp3/Missions/S7/ip3.rst

 3. Many TCP/IP implementations today send an ARP request for their own IP address before sending their first IP packet using this address.
 Can you explain why this is useful in practice ?

 4. Consider now the transmission of IPv4 packets.
 One security issue with IPv4 is the Address Resolution Protocol (ARP).
 Can you explain what ARP spoofing or ARP poisoning is and show how host `A` in the network below could intercept all the IP packets sent by host `B` via the default router ?
+Can router `R` do something to improve the security of ARP ?

  .. figure:: fig/ip-figs-008-c.png
     :align: center
     :scale: 70

-    A small Ethernet
+    A small Ethernet network

 5. Consider the network shown in the figure below that is using only static routes as shown in the figure.
-Assuming that there are only point-to-point links, show all the packets that are exchanged in the network when `S` (`1.0.0.1/8`) performs a :manpage:`traceroute(8)` towards `2.0.0.2`.
-Provide in answer in a table such as the one shown below where each line corresponds to one IP packet.
+Assuming that there are only point-to-point links, show all the packets that are exchanged in the network when `S` (`1.0.0.1/8`) performs a :manpage:`traceroute(8)` towards `2.0.0.2`. `S` (resp. `D`) uses `A` (resp. `E`) as its default router.
+Provide your answer in a table such as the one shown below where each line corresponds to one IP packet.

  ===========  ========   =========  ===========
  Link	      IP	 IP	    Explanation